SwayLtd/Teleprompter/README.md

 * [X] Fix the velocity value issue caused by floating-point arithmetic inaccuracies in JavaScript
 * [X] Fix the synchronization  issue when all the information are not stored on the server because only the last one is stored without all properties
 * [X] Fix the sync button that doesn't do anything
+* [X] Fix the ability to format the room name text
-* [ ] Fix the scroll position going to the bottom of the text when formatting the text
+* [X] Fix the scroll position going to the bottom of the text when formatting the text
-* [ ] Fix the ability to format the room name text
+* [ ] Fix the room name editing that is not working on mobile